Bear euthanized after attacking 10-year-old boy in Connecticut

 The attack happened around 11 a.m. in the town of Morris, a spokesperson with the Department of Energy and Environmental Protection said.

-Details about the attack haven’t been released but according to the spokesperson, the boy was taken to a local hospital with non-life-threatening injuries.
+Details about the attack haven’t been released but according to the spokesperson, the boy was taken to a local hospital with non-life-threatening injuries, KTLA sister station WTNH reports.

 The bear was found by DEEP’s Environmental Conservation Police and Connecticut State Police and euthanized.